Eglinton Castle: Ley tunnels

 Persistent rumours exist of a Ley tunnel which is said to run from Kilwinning Abbey, under the 'Bean Yaird', below the 'Easter Chaumers' and the 'Leddy firs', and then underneath the Garnock and on to Eglinton Castle.
 No evidence exists for it, although it may be related to the underground burial vault of the Montgomeries which does exist under the old abbey.
 A ley or an escape tunnel is also said to run from the castle to exit at the old waterfall near the rockery.
 It is reported that a tunnel ran from the castle to near the existing Castle Bridge.
 This tunnel was stone lined and tall enough for a man to walk through.
 This is likely to have been the main drain from the castle.

 The Pleasure gardens

 Sir William Brereton in 1636 describes the landscape on his journey south from Glasgow as "a barren and poor country", but the earls had clearly enhanced Eglinton for he comments that the land at Irvine was "dainty, pleasant, level, champaign country."

 A Temple which the Countess of Eglinton had proposed for the Belvidere Hill.

-The grounds of the castle were described in one record of the 1840s as follows:
+The grounds of the castle were described in one record of the 1840s as being extensive, with greenhouses, a river with bridges across it, a sundial, and many acres of woods.

-Its princely gates soon presented themselves and we thought we should easily find our way to Irvine through the park.
-It was a rich treat to wander in these extensive grounds.
-We soon made way through a handsome avenue to the gardens.
-The hot-houses for fruits and flowers are on a magnificent scale, and on reaching the parterre we were delighted with the elegance which pervaded it.
-A glassy river with a silvery cascade came gliding gently through these fairy regions, as though conscious of the luxuriant paradise which it was watering.
-Nor was the classic taste wanting, nor horticultural skill, to render this a region of enchantment.
-Two elegant cast-iron bridges, vases, statues, a sun-dial; these pretty combinations from the world of art could not fail to please the beholder.
-Leaving these luxurious regions we again wandered among thick woods, and occasionally obtained glimpses of the proud castle, peering over the trees.
-At length we found our way to a seat beneath some noble weepers of the ash tribe, and here we had a fine view of the castle, towering majestically over the dense foliage.